europeana/metis-edm-ext-schema/README.md

 * Others?
 Also see https://pro.europeana.eu/page/edm-profiles.
 * Others?
 Also see (subpages of) https://europeana.atlassian.net/wiki/spaces/EF/pages/1141932262/Classes+from+EDM+Profiles
 * Any additional features in the existing schema?
+* We could show info-level warnings for the absence of recommended properties.

 This project should replace the schema links on the EDM page of Europeana Pro (https://pro.europeana.eu/page/edm-documentation)